enkidevs/curriculum/javascript/react/redux-i/your-first-reducer.md

 }
 ```

-Let's try and develop this `reducer` to make it fit with our `<Counter />` component.
-The first step consists of setting our initial `state`, and passing that to our `reducer`:
+Let's try and develop this reducer to make it fit with our `<Counter />` component.
+The first step consists of setting our initial `state`, and passing that to our reducer:

 ```jsx
 // App.js